hibernate/hibernate-reactive/README.md

 [Podman]: https://podman.io

-To run the tests, type `./gradlew test` from the `hibernate-rx` directory.
+To run the tests, type `./gradlew test` from the `hibernate-reactive` directory.

 ## Compatibility